Skip to main content

 Energy Costs

-LED bulbs—Energy Star-certified LED bulbs use only about 15% of the energy last at least 15 times longer than traditional incandescent bulbs.
+• LED bulbs—Energy Star-certified LED bulbs use up to 90% less energy and last up to 25 times longer than traditional incandescent bulbs.

-CFL bulbs—An Energy Star-certified CFL uses about one-fourth the energy and lasts 10-15 times longer than a comparable traditional incandescent bulb.
+• CFL bulbs—An Energy Star-certified CFL uses about 70% less energy than incandescent bulbs and lasts up to 10 times longer than a comparable traditional incandescent bulb.

 It’s hard to beat the value LEDs offer.
 Not only have they become more affordable, but they tend to last many years longer than other bulbs.